ekral/Utb.PizzaKiosk/README.md

 ---
 ## Acknowledgments

 While this assignment is the result of my learning and creative effort, I acknowledge that the GPT-3.5 language model developed by OpenAI's guidance has deepened my understanding of topics related to software requirements, UML diagrams, and project management.
-I am grateful for both the knowledge I've gained and my role in crafting this assignment.